solid/webid-profile/notes/multiple-webids.md

 that you silo your public from your private in different locations you can just use acls
-Jeff Zucker @jeff-zucker 11:52 what if I don't even want the keeper of my pubic webid to even know I have a second?
+Jeff Zucker @jeff-zucker 11:52 what if I don't even want the keeper of my public webid to even know I have a second?
 Fred Gibson @gibsonf1 11:52
 as what you want public vs private can change alot Jeff Zucker @jeff-zucker 11:52